 The Partnership’s workforce is employed by Falkirk Council, NHS Forth Valley, and its partners in the third and independent sectors.
 They work in local social work offices, health centres, GP Practices, community hospitals, care homes, intermediate care facilities, day centres, and communities across the Falkirk area.

-The Partnership is run by its Integration Joint Board made up of representatives from Falkirk Council, NHS Forth Valley, the third sector, service users and carers.
+The Partnership delivers adult social care and social work support, as well as children’s social work and justice social work services.
+Its wide range of services are overseen by the Integration Joint Board.
+The Board manages an annual budget of over £310m and is made up of representatives from Falkirk Council, NHS Forth Valley, the third sector, service users, and carers.

 What is health and social care integration?